Suyyala/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

 ####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Locate the Lane Lines and Fit a Polynomial

+To Locate Lane pixel for right and left lanes, first I have applied histogram to bottom half of the image to obtain the peak pixels in the image.
+With left and right lanes we have two peaks in the left and right halves of the histogram.
+These will be the starting point for the left and right lines with histogram midpoint as seperation.
+Then I have used sliding window technique in the left and right havles respectively to obtain the all the non-zero left pixels and right pixels.
+Then used np.polyfit to fit the left pixels to obtain the left lane line equation and used right pixels to obtain the right lane equation.

+The code for histogram, sliding window pixel finding and line fitting are  implementation are in  `fit_lines_sliding_window()`, which appears in lines #126 through #218 in the file `advanced_lanefind.py`.

+Also, optimized sliding window search region with previous results cached and implemetation is located in `fit_lines_optimize_sliding_window()` between lines #81 through #124 in the file `advanced_lanefind.py`.

+Following is example of resultant image overlayed with lane finding equation,

 ![alt text][image5]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Calculating radius of lane curvature

+In the last stage, I have  located the lane line pixels, used their x and y pixel positions to fit a second order polynomial curve: f(y)=Ay**2 +By+C,  A, B, C are line co-efficeints.

+Next, I have caclulated radious of curvature using the following equation, also applied conversion from pixel space to meters

+Rcurve  = (1+(2Ay+B) ** 2) ** 3/2 / ∣2A∣

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines #29 through #78 in my code in `advanced_lanefind.py`

 ####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+In the final stage,  are left line and right line points are projected back onto original image using inverse perspecitve matrix such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines #225 through #245 in my code in `advanced_lanefind.py` in the function `project_lines()`.
 Here is an example of my result on a test image:

 ![alt text][image6]